 Sweetener: I used swerve sweetener but you may substitute pure maple syrup, honey, or date paste instead if you prefer.
 Add a small amount of sweetener at a time and adjust according to your taste.

-Time: You need to let the chia seeds soak the coconut milk mixture for at least 1 hour.
+Quick note on time: You need to let the chia seeds soak the coconut milk mixture for at least 1 hour.
 I usually make this in the evening and let them soak overnight.
 Just cover the bowl with a lid or beeswax paper to prevent the top of the pudding from drying out.

 Nutrition info is based on using full-fat canned coconut milk, swerve sweetener, and white chia seeds.
 I used cronometer.com to calculate calories and macros (listed below on the recipe card).